osmandapp/web/main/docs/user/navigation/routing/index.md

 The routing type determines how the route will be calculated.
 The OsmAnd app uses different routing types for hiking, cycling, skiing or boating routes.
 Each profile has a specific type of routing assigned to it, which, however, you can change according to your needs: *<Translate android="true" ids="shared_string_menu,configure_profile"/> (<Translate android="true" ids="app_mode_boat"/>, <Translate android="true" ids="app_mode_car"/>, <Translate android="true" ids="app_mode_pedestrian"/> or another one) → <Translate android="true" ids="routing_settings_2,nav_type_hint"/>*.

-The following profiles (with their own routing types) preinstalled in OsmAnd: *Driving, Cycling, Walking, Truck, Motorcycle, Public transport, Boat, Aircraft, Skiing, Horseback riding*.
+The following profiles (with their own routing types) preinstalled in OsmAnd: *Driving, Cycling, Walking, Truck, Motorcycle, Moped, Public transport, Boat, Aircraft, Skiing, Horseback riding*.
 Although, you can create your own profiles with specific routing rules or [modify OsmAnd routing algorithm](../routing/osmand-routing.md#customize-offline-routing).

 :::note
 **Truck, Motorcycle, Moped, Aircraft, Boat and Horseback riding** profiles are switched off by default.
 In order to use these profiles, you need to activate them in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.